Scott Beatty: Biography

-Scott Beatty (also credited as Scott M. Beatty, Scott Matthew Beatty, and Scotty Beatty) has authored hundreds of adventures for many of comics' most iconic characters, including Batman and Robin tales for DC Comics, as well as The Phantom, Buck Rogers, and Sherlock Holmes for Dynamite Entertainment.
+Scott Beatty (also credited as Scott M. Beatty, Scott Matthew Beatty, and Scotty Beatty) has authored hundreds of adventures for many of comics' most iconic characters, including Batman & Robin tales for DC Comics, as well as The Phantom, Buck Rogers, and Sherlock Holmes for Dynamite Entertainment.

-Beatty has also contributed comic book stories to Antarctic Press, Crossgen Comics, Dark Horse Comics, IDW Publishing, and Marvel Entertainment.
+Beatty has also contributed comic book stories to Antarctic Press, CrossGen Comics, Dark Horse Comics, IDW Publishing, and Marvel Entertainment.

-Beatty co-wrote the acclaimed Robin: Year One, Batgirl: Year One, Nightwing: Year One, and Joker: Last Laugh miniseries for DC.
+Beatty co-wrote the acclaimed Robin: Year One, Batgirl: Year One, Nightwing: Year One, and Joker: Last Laugh miniseries for DC Comics with Chuck Dixon.
 Beatty's and Dixon's Batgirl: Year One—the middle arc of their Batman "Sidekick Trifecta" at DC—was named Best Miniseries of 2003 by Wizard: The Comics Magazine.
-In 2009, Batgirl Year One was adapted into a nine-episode motion comic featuring Kate Higgins as Barbara Gordon.
-It was later made available as a DVD with the motion comic of The Batman Adventures: Mad Love featuring Harley Quinn, as well as on YouTube and streaming platforms.
+In 2009, Batgirl Year One was adapted into a nine-episode motion comic featuring voice actress Kate Higgins as Barbara Gordon.
+It was later made available as a DVD with a motion comic of The Batman Adventures: Mad Love featuring Harley Quinn, as well as on YouTube and streaming platforms.
 On its 20th anniversary, DC Comics published a softcover collection of Batgirl: Year One on September 26, 2023.
+It remains at the top of many "Best Batgirl Stories of All Time" lists.

 Beatty's "Regnum Defende"—a two-part *Year One* styled origin of Batman's valet Alfred Pennyworth as an agent of the British Secret Service—was one of the stories which inspired DC Entertainment's Pennyworth streaming television series that lasted three seasons beginning on Hulu and concluding its run on HBO Max.

-In addition to his comics work, Beatty has authored more than a dozen encyclopedic books about superheroes including Batman, Superman, Wonder Woman, Catwoman, the Justice League, and the Avengers.
+In addition to his comics work, Beatty has authored more than a dozen encyclopedic books about superheroes including DC Comics' Batman, Superman, Wonder Woman, Catwoman, and Justice League, as well as Marvel's Avengers.
 Beatty's *Ultimate Guides* for UK publisher Dorling Kindersley in the early 2000s defined the standard for all genre character and movie guidebooks to follow.
 Beatty's The Batman Handbook, a literal how-to guide on how to be the Dark Knight, was a top-selling title for Quirk Books.

 Outside of comic books, Beatty has written G.I.
 Joe and Transformers animation for Hasbro, Inc.